Why should I pay someone to design & build my website

 - Are you available to maintain and make updates to my website as needed?

 In a few cases a relative will be a good fit for your business.
-In many cases your business will benefit from the wealth of experience and knowledge that a seasoned web design company like Swan Falls Technology can offer.
+In many cases your business will benefit from the wealth of experience and knowledge that a seasoned web design company like Jarvis Technology can offer.
 In the end, if you decide to go with your friend or relative just know that SFT will be here when you need us.
 When your business grows so do your needs.

 How much does (should) a website cost?